DoESLiverpool/covid19/visor-designs/laser-cut/README.md

 * [hybridV2_4holePunchSpacing.dxf](hybridV2_4holePunchSpacing.dxf) - Single piece version of the hybrid (~730mm) Tessellates when rotated 180deg so the cut path is significantly shorter for a batch.

+* [hybridV2x16_1100x650Sheet.dxf](hybridV2x16_1100x650Sheet.dxf) - A sheet layout for the V2 design based on 1100x650mm material, it yields 16 units per sheet.
+There is less waste than with V1 and because cut lines are shared it is much quicker to cut.
+Leaves an offcut of 350x650mm which is large enough for 4xV1 units.